Robin Hood and the Golden Arrow

 It was time for the last bowman with the eyepatch.
 He too, took careful aim.

-“Get him, you fools!” shouted the Sheriff, trying to wrestle free from the arrows pinning him.
+“Get him, you fools!” shouted the Sheriff, trying to wrest free from the arrows pinning him.
 “Can't you see? - it's Robin Hood!”

-But our hero jumped over the wall to a horse waiting for him.
-He escaped!
+Our hero jumped over the wall to a horse waiting for him - and escaped!

 This tale is one of the many adventures of Robin Hood, the most beloved hero in all of England, and one of the most admired heroes in the world.